 Register for UPennAlert: From Penn InTouch select Profile, privacy & emergency, then Emergency

 Register for Penn Guardian at: http://www.publicsafety.upenn.edu/pennguardian/

-The University generally cannot, by federal law (FERPA), discuss your academic or financial records with a third party, including your parents.
-To authorize Penn to share academic/financial data with a parent, guardian, sponsor or other party, you must designate them explicitly.
+The University generally cannot, by federal student privacy law (FERPA), discuss your academic or financial records with a third party, including parents.
+To authorize Penn to share your information with a parent, guardian, sponsor or another party, you must designate them explicitly

 From Penn InTouch, select Profile, privacy & emergency, then Share Academic/Financial Information.